by Kim Harrison

 Witch and day-walking demon Rachel Morgan has managed to save the demonic ever after from shrinking, but at a high cost.
 Now strange magic is attacking Cincinnati and the Hollows, causing spells to backfire or go horribly wrong, and the truce between the races, between Inderlander and human, is shattering.
 Rachel must stop the occurrences before the undead vampire masters who keep the rest of the undead under control are lost and it becomes all-out supernatural war.
 However, the only way to do so is through the ancient elven wild magic, which carries its own perils

 The Undead Pool will please fans as we see progress with some relationships and others are severed.
-The mystery regarding the strange magic effecting the Hollows and Cincinnati was a complex and interesting one.
-As I reflect back on the novel, I am simply blown away by the amount of threads and events that were wrapped around the case.
+The mystery regarding the strange magic affecting the Hollows and Cincinnati was a complex and interesting one.
+As I reflect back on the novel, I am simply blown away by the number of threads and events that were wrapped around the case.
 Power struggles and nefarious plots within the supernatural world run rampant.
 Harrison managed to deliver what I was craving, shock me and add depth to secondary characters.
 We see romantic development, but I will let you discover those for yourself.
-From the beginning to end this was an action packed, and I simply lost myself within its pages.
-The ending was well done and of course left me eager for more.
+From the beginning to end this was action-packed, and I simply lost myself in its pages.
+The ending was well done and of course, left me eager for more.
 My anticipation for the next book is bittersweet as it will bring with it the conclusion of the Hollows series.

 The Undead Pool delivered everything I wanted and more.
 The Hollows’ series is one that I will recommend again and again for its wonderful characters and captivating tales.
 The final book has an expected release date of 2015.